gitbls/ndm/README.md

 ### Changing the IP address for a host

-* `ndm reip 192.168.42.7 --newip 192.168.42.3` &mdash; Changes the IP address for all hostnames associated with the old IP address.
-And `ndm build` and `ndm install` must be performed.
+* `ndm reip 192.168.42.7 --newip 192.168.42.3` &mdash; Changes the IP address for all hostnames associated with the old IP address. `ndm build` and `ndm install` must be performed.

 ## Detailed command information